Personalised parking bays for disabled people

 Permits will generally only be issued to disabled drivers and are vehicle- and bay-specific.
 (No other permit or blue badge is valid for use within the allocated bay except the bay-specific permit.)

 There are no charges for the personalised disabled bays.

 Please check that you meet the criteria before you apply.

 Only holders of Tower Hamlets blue badges who are residents of Tower Hamlets are eligible to apply for a personalised disabled bay.

 Applicants will need to provide documents – for example, a V5C (previously known as a log book) or Council Tax statement showing they live at the address.

 Once an application has been received, the team will need to assess the application and the documentation supplied, before progressing to the next stage.

 Once all documentation has been provided, we will then carry out a site visit to assess whether you meet the environmental criteria.

-If you meet the environmental criteria, the next stage of the process is to check eligibility by attending a mobility clinic assessment at an appointed council office, if required.
+If you meet the environmental criteria, the next stage of the process is to check eligibility by attending a mobility clinic assessment by an independent expert assessor.

 If an applicant passes the above stages, the council will then make arrangements for the implementation of a personalised disabled bay on-street by following the statutory process.